 In 2010 I enrolled for a PhD, something I would probably not have done if I had known the amount of work it entailed...
 But I don't regret it.
 It changed my life.
 In 2011 I went to Canberra for three months to do some research at AIATSIS (Aboriginal Institute of Aboriginal and Torres Strait Islander Studies).
 I thought it was a wonderful opportunity to introduce Manon to a new environment for a short time.
 Little did I know...
 After about two weeks there, I decided that this was where we had to be.
 My instinct told me everything was right for us there.
 It tore me apart to sell our beautiful home in the hills of Stokers Siding - the home I had dreamt to have as a child, the beautiful cabin in the woods...
 But life beckoned, somewhere else, and I could feel it.
 Nyikina people call it your 'liyan' - your 'liyan' tells you.
 So we moved to Canberra in 2011.
 I eventually found out, in 2015, why I was supposed to be in Canberra.
 After seven long years on my own, I found my twin flame.
 I never thought that possible.
 Alexander Hayes has inspired me not only to keep going with what I do, but to go further, to challenge myself, and to reach for the stars.
 He is one of the most inspiring people I know.
 I am blessed.

 After transferring to ANU for my PhD, under the guidance of an amazing supervisor, I worked as a tutor at the University of Canberra, teaching Documentary Production, and other Media courses.
 I became a lecturer and a unit convenor.
 Alex and I then decided to go and live in Broome for two years, in 2017-2018, where I became a Community Media Trainer with PAKAM, an Aboriginal Media organisation, whilst finishing my PhD.
 This job gave me the opportunity to work with many different Aboriginal communities and travel extensively through the beautiful Kimberley region.
 Overcoming health issues, with Alex nearly dying twice, we had to move to Perth, where we now live.
 I have become the Film Department Coordinator at the SAE Creative Institute, working with many wonderful, inspiring students and colleagues.
-I submitted my PhD in November 2018, after 8 long years of hard work.
+I submitted my PhD in November 2018, after 8 long years of hard work, and it was awarded on September 11th, 2019.
 All throughout this time, I have continued working with the Tweed and Kimberley communities, making advocacy films about the need for dialogue around development issues.
 Our neo-liberal, capitalist system is forcing us all into homogenous lives in which we seem to have become robots just working to pay the bills...
 Indigenous epistemologies, and their ways of seeing our environment, and human connections, are so much more inspiring!
 So my work, as a filmmaker, and now an academic, has been to make those voices heard, so that people from all over the world can connect and come together for a better future.
 Yes.
 I am still idealistic.
 The beautiful, inspiring people I have in my life are proof that the world can be a better place, if we all work together.